fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 ### `11) Even if you want to take in “the huddled masses yearning to breathe free”, don’t you at least want to screen them for communicable diseases first?`

-Depends on the disease, but usually no. I don't think it's worth anybody's time to screen people for the flu or the common cold, for example, and
+Usually no, but it does depend on the severity of the disease.
+I don't think it's worth anybody's time to screen people for the flu or the common cold, for example, and
 I don't think the Covid border screening was useful.
 It's important to point out that this question has almost nothing to do with immigration: if a disease were so potent that it justified border screenings, then those screenings would need to be done to everyone crossing the border.
 Immigration makes up less than 1% of border crossings.
-The rest comes from tourism, businesses, trade, etc.
+The rest comes from tourism, businesses, trade, and of course, American citizens.

-In my experience, restrictionists suddenly become uninterested in border screenings when it is applied to American citizens.
+In my experience, restrictionists suddenly become uninterested in border screenings when they are applied to American citizens.

-### `12)How many more supporters of Sharia law does America need?`
+### `12) How many more supporters of Sharia law does America need?`

 America doesn't "need" any amount of any particular religion.
 Instead, in America, individuals decide for themselves what religion they'll follow.
 It's a dramatic overreach of government to try to shape the population to follow one particular religion or another.
 After all, a government